-A Tactic That is Misunderstood
+A Consumer Engagement Tactic That Is Often Misunderstood

 With consumers spending an average of 4.4 hours of leisure time daily actively engaged in content on their many screens, brands who have the insight to be interwoven into that content are organically consumed, with each appearance reaffirming preferred brand status through the implied celebrity endorsement received.

-Prevelance Of Product Placement
+Prevalence Of Product Placement

 In today’s TV and feature film content, there are brand product placement appearances in almost every production.
 A fact showcased by the Association of National Advertisers survey stating that 87% of advertisers believe branded entertainment is the key to TV advertising.

 So why does product placement work?
 Studies state that consumers must be exposed 7 times to a brand to create a call to action with traditional advertising.
 Yet just one entertainment marketing campaign will raise brand recognition by 29%, and brand awareness by 74%.
 When you accompany that campaign with a commercial, purchase interest rises to 97%.

 Product Placement Vs. Brand Integration

 There are two tactics for securing exposure in content.
 Each will either serve to drive immediate sales or influence future purchases.
 And both work, at differing costs - or let's call it, investment levels.